guardtime/libparamset/doc/mainpage.md

 }
 ```

-Example 2:
+### Example 2
-A simple example of a command-line tool that uses libparamset to specify parameter set and task set, parse the command-line, handle errors and gives user some feedback to help get things working.
+A simple example of a command-line tool that uses `libparamset` to specify parameter set and task set, parse the command line, handle errors and give some feedback to help get things working.

 ```C
 #include <stdio.h>
 #include <param_set/param_set.h>